mag-galaxy/3D-Computer-Graphics/Lab_4/README.md

 ![image](/Lab_4/data/road.png)

 ## used LLM as assistance
-Asked `ChatGPT` about relation between classes `Material` and `Shader` at the begining, figuring out the structure with LLM.
+First I readed codes of classes `Material`, `Shader`, `Mesh`, but I did not really understand them.
+Then, I asked `ChatGPT` about relation between three classes, figuring out the structure with LLM.